Build

 The sample certificate subject (CN=GrapheneOS) should be replaced with your own information.

 You should set a passphrase for the signing keys to keep them at rest until you need to sign a release with them.
-The GrapheneOS scripts (make_key and encrypt_keys.sh) encrypt the signing keys using scrypt for key derivation and AES256 as the cipher.
+The GrapheneOS scripts (make_key and encrypt-keys.sh) encrypt the signing keys using scrypt for key derivation and AES256 as the cipher.
 If you use swap, make sure it's encrypted, ideally with an ephemeral key rather a persistent key to support hibernation.
 Even with an ephemeral key, swap will reduce the security gained from encrypting the keys since it breaks the guarantee that they become at rest as soon as the signing process is finished.
 Consider disabling swap, at least during the signing process.

 The encryption passphrase for all the keys generated for a device needs to match for compatibility with the GrapheneOS scripts.